Skip to main content

 Questions to ask when touring:

-• Is Wi-Fi truly fast?
-Ask them to run a speed test (you need 50+ Mbps for video calls)
+• Is the Wi-Fi truly fast?
+Ask them to run a speed test (you want 50+ Mbps for video calls)

-• What are utilities?
+• What about utilities?
 Is internet included or separate?

-• Lease flexibility: Can you month-to-month, or are they pushing 6-month minimum?
+• Lease flexibility: can you go month-to-month, or are they pushing a 6-month minimum?

 • Deposit amount and refund timeline

-• Cancellation terms (month-to-month flexibility is key early on)
+• Cancellation terms (month-to-month flexibility is worth real money early on)

 Week 2–3: Set up your life